Grebo people: Divination

 Local adepts practice divination by scrying, and may use the results of such divination to determine the putative perpetrator of a crime.

+The Grebo believe that spirits can exist only in natural objects, therefore historical shrines often use particular natural resources like large rocks as the basis, with medicine and divination, as well as offerings, rituals, and sacrifices.
+These places are thought to have been created as landmarks by the gods, and the spiritual power believed to persist is their ancestors as well as a variety of deities.
+Through divination the spirits can be used for prediction, and otherwise the landmarks can be used as a primary meeting place for important community discussion.
+Offerings like preparing food for the spirits as well as pouring alcohol are done at these sites as well, to appease the spirits as well as give luck and fortune.

+Shrines that have been documented often include stools, stones, and even brass rings, known as nitien, speculated to be some form of protective currency and a sacred object that has the capability to punish miscreants at night.
+Their power to heal and protect was also believed to be possible.
+It is not clear who or when they were created, and their mythological concept of the discovered artifact being the embodiment of a water spirit is likely associated with their discovery within creeks and rivers, before being given to the appropriate elders for the benefit and protection of the whole village.

 Trial by ordeal

 A person (usually a woman) accused of witchcraft is tried by ordeal for the determination of guilt by being subjected to the forced imbibition of a decoction of the bark of the sasswood (sassywood) tree/vine (Erythrophleum suaveolens or guineense).
 If the person dies, they are adjudged guilty.
 More often than not they die, as sasswood is quite poisonous.
 According to a Maryland County newspaper, a woman was killed as of 2025 under a similar precedent.

 Exogamy

 Members of a patrilineal descent group (clan) must find a mate from another clan, under pain of taboo violation.
 Virilocal residence is the norm.

 Multilingualism

 A degree of bilingualism / bidialectalism is a common trait among the people, both for the needs of exogamy as well as commercial interaction.

-Diglossia (extended or not), often with Liberian (Pidgin English), provides an additional dimension to the multilingual complexity described above.